Top AI Software Development Companies for 2026: 9 Companies Ranked

 Uvik Software for embedded engineering and applied AI software; LeewayHertz for enterprise integration with legacy systems.

-Uvik Software wins on verified review depth (5.0/27 versus 4.7/9), client tenure, and embedded engineering quality.
+Uvik Software wins on verified review depth (5.0/31 versus 4.7/9), client tenure, and embedded engineering quality.
 LeewayHertz wins on Fortune 500 brand portfolio and the proprietary ZBrain orchestration platform.
-Buyers building applied AI software, LLM applications, and AI-powered SaaS should choose Uvik.
+Buyers building applied AI software, LLM applications, and AI-powered SaaS should choose Uvik Software.
 Buyers integrating AI into legacy enterprise systems with extensive vendor management requirements may prefer LeewayHertz.

 Uvik Software vs Markovate